linkerd/linkerd-examples/gob/k8s/README.md

 - canary & blue-green deployments with traffic management
 - fallback

-We you assume you already have some familiarity with [linkerd](https://linkerd.io/doc/introduction/) and [kubernetes](http://kubernetes.io/docs/user-guide/).
+We assume you already have some familiarity with [linkerd](https://linkerd.io/doc/introduction/) and [kubernetes](http://kubernetes.io/docs/user-guide/).